aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/advanced-email-attachments/managing-large-attachments/_index.md

 }
 ```

-In this code, we use the `SmtpClient` class to send the email with the large attachment.
-Replace `"smtp.example.com"`, `"your_username"`, and `"your_password"` with your SMTP server settings.
+> **Why this matters:** Using `SmtpClient` lets you control authentication, TLS, and other server‑specific settings, which is crucial when dealing with **attachment size limits email** imposed by your provider.

-## Step 3: Receiving and Downloading the Email
+## Step 3: Receiving and Downloading the Large Attachment

-When you receive an email with a large attachment, you may want to download the attachment to your local system.
-Here's how you can do it:
+When the recipient gets the email, you may need to extract the attachment to disk.
+The following code shows how to do that in Java:

 ```java
 // Import the required Aspose.Email classes